If you are looking to buy or adopt a German Wirehaired Pointer, you can view our :

-View German Wirehaired Pointer Dogs and Puppies for sale on the Pets4Homes website.
+German Wirehaired Pointer for sale section

 A griffon breed, the Wirehaired Pointer was developed in 19th Century Germany as a hunting animal.
 Such was the breed's talent in the field that it quickly became a highly prized gundog.

 The GWP is an interesting mix of German native breeds including the Deutscher Stichelhaar, Deutscher Kurzhaar and the Pudelpointer, as well as the griffon types.